 Key Takeaways:

-• A CFA (chartered financial analyst) specializes in financial analytics.
+- A chartered financial analyst (CFA) specializes in financial analysis.

-• A CFP (certified financial professional) specializes in financial planning.
+- A Certified Financial Planner™ (CFP®) specializes in financial planning.

-Chartered financial analyst (CFA) and certified financial planner (CFP) are common certifications for individuals working in finance, including financial advisors.
-These are designed to tell a client (or employer) that the holder has received education in certain types of financial work.
+Chartered financial analyst (CFA) and Certified Financial Planner™ (CFP®) are common certifications for individuals working in finance, including financial advisors.
+These are designed to tell a client (or employer) that the holder has extensive education and training in certain types of financial work.
 The certification processes require applicants to have different amounts of experience and education.
 Let’s go over what separates these two certifications so that you can choose the right one for you.

 What Do Financial Advisors Do?

 Financial advisors are experts in financial planning, investment management and other areas of financial services.
 They mainly help clients, which could be individuals, groups or other firms, achieve financial goals.
-Some financial advisors advise clients on a broad range of topics.
+Some financial advisors advise clients on a broad range of topics, including retirement planning, tax planning, risk management and alternative investments.

 Others will focus specifically on one financial topic or situation.
 For example, a financial advisor who’s also a certified public accountant (CPA) may focus on tax management.
 Some advisors also work with specific clients, like professional athletes or individuals creating estate plans.

 In order to showcase their expertise in a tangible way, advisors may put in the work to receive advanced certifications.
-Two of the most common options are chartered financial analyst (CFA) and certified financial planner (CFP) certifications.
+The chartered financial analyst (CFA) and Certified Financial Planner™ (CFP®) are two of the most common and respected financial designations.

 What Is a Chartered Financial Analyst (CFA)?

-Financial professionals holding this charter designation have tested skills and expertise in portfolio management, investment analysis, financial reporting and specific business concentrations.
-With more than 170,000 active charter holders in 2023, this designation is globally recognized as a “gold standard” for financial analysis.
+Financial professionals holding this credential have tested skills and expertise in portfolio management, investment analysis, financial reporting and specific business concentrations.
+With more than 200,000 active charter holders in 2024, this designation is globally recognized as a “gold standard” for financial analysis.

 The institute says that candidates invest more than 300 hours of study to pass each of the three exams.
-Only 36% and 44% of those who took the first and second exams, respectively, passed in November 2022, while 48% passed the third exam as of August 2022.
-Candidates pay a $350 one-time enrollment fee.
+Only 48% of candidates who took the third exam in August 2024 passed, while only 44% and 47% of those who took the first and second exams that same month achieved a passing grade.

 CFAs specialize in relationship and wealth management, credit analysis, trading, accounting, auditing and financial planning.
 They typically help clients make data- or research-based decisions on investments, estate planning and insurance products, among other short-term and long-term financial planning goals.